Setoville/systems-guide/README.md

   - Common practice: read portions in the file that follows!
   - Look ahead, read more than is requested so subsequent calls read from buffer

+## Superblock
+  - Record of characteristics of a filesystem
+    - size, block size, size and location of inode tables
+  - A request to access any file requires access to the filesystem's superblock.
+  - Crucial!
+Backups are made and linux also maintains a copy of its superblock in memory.
+  - The basic linux filesystem type

 ## Directories
 - Another type of file, users cannot update directories directly.
 - Sequence of directory entries.
 Not sorted